Supercharged Toyota 86

 Buy On: Amazon

-This is a positive displacement roots-type supercharger ideal for a consistent power boost on both low and high rpms.
 With the right modifications, it should boost 9 psi of pressure to deliver about 242 whp and 186 ft. lb of torque.

-If you want more power, the kit includes a 3.25-inch 6 rib pulley to fine-tune the airflow.
-Besides that, it features a heat exchanger and air to water intercooler to prevent overheating.
+If you want more power, the kit includes a 3.25-inch 6-rib pulley to fine-tune the airflow.
+Besides that, it features a heat exchanger and air-to-water intercooler to prevent overheating.

-The warranty on this Edelbrock supercharger is 3 years or 36,000 miles if you install it on your Toyota GT86.
 What’s more, it doesn’t have a break-in period and you can push the supercharger to the limit as soon as you’ve installed it.

 HKS GT2 V3